josmar-crwdstffng/angular/aio/content/guide/component-overview.md

 <div class="alert is-helpful">

-To view or download the example code used in this topic, see the <live-example></live-example>.
+To view or download the example code used in this topic, see the <live-example name="component-overview"></live-example>.

 </div>